una/una.github.io/_posts/blog/2017-12-04-productivity.md

 ## Bullet Journaling

-Bullet journaling references a specific style of note-taking created by ______.
-I use “bullet” journaling in my own adopted way, to really plan everything in my life with both weekly and monthly views.
-And being a creative person, I like to make my pages look nice :).
-Spending time on this is meditative for me.
+Bullet journaling references a specific style of note-taking created by <a href="http://rydercarroll.com/">Ryder Caroll</a>.
+There's a whole system invented by him that you can learn about <a href="http://bulletjournal.com/">here</a>.
+My adopted system takes some cues from the original bullet journaling system, but is updated to my preferences.

+For example, instead of bullets, I use circles and boxes.
+I use circles to represent events and boxes to represent tasks.
+When I accomplish something, I fill in the entire box.
+When it's partially complete, I fill in half of the box.

+It looks (kind of) like this:

+- `☐︎` : Task to accomplish
+- `◤` : Partially accomplished task
+- `◼︎` : Accomplished task
+- `◎` : Event/Action to accomplish
+- `◉` : Event/Action finished

 <div class="row">
   <img class="half--left"  src="../../images/posts/productivity/septspread.jpg" alt="September Spread">
   <img class="half--right"  src="../../images/posts/productivity/25days.jpg" alt="25 Days Project Progress">
 </div>

 Journaling provides a blank page with a lot more freedom than a text document could, and I enjoy decorating it with color and symbols, physically laying out items, and correlating pages.
+But basically, I've converted my online system into a little notebook

-I still do goal check-ins (I think this is really important) and I’ve also maintained that for me, writing goals in week-long “sprints” works best.
+I still do goal check-ins (I think this is really important) and I’ve also maintained week-long “sprints” of TODO lists, which I have found work best for me.

 <figure>
     <img src="../../images/posts/productivity/checkingin.jpg" alt="An example of one of my todo lists">